sisiran-aws/lightsailworkshop/content/lamp/lab2/deploy_app.md

         cat /opt/bitnami/apache2/configs/config.php

-With the configuration file updated, your PHP application know knows how to connect to the local database.
+With the configuration file updated, your PHP application now knows how to connect to the local database.

 * In a real-world application you would have defined processes on how to ready the database for production.
 In the case of the demo app you need to run a PHP script by pointing your web browser to `http://<your lightsail instance public ip>/install.php`.

 ![](../../images/database-success.jpg?classes=border)

 {{% notice tip %}}
-To find your public IP check the card for your instance on the <a href="https://lightsail.aws.amazon.com/ls/webapp/home/" target="_blank">Lightsail console home page</a>.
+To find the public IP of your lightsail intance check the card for your instance on the <a href="https://lightsail.aws.amazon.com/ls/webapp/home/" target="_blank">Lightsail console home page</a>.
 {{% /notice %}}

 ![](../../images/lamp-ip.jpg?classes=border)